jrheard/blog/_drafts/quinto.md

 klipse: true
 ---

 I played an old board game called Quinto when I was visiting a friend this past Thanksgiving.
-I became inexplicably fixated on the game and wrote [a program](http://jrheard.com/quinto/) that lets you play the game against a computer opponent.
-I enjoyed writing this program, and am proud of the code I wrote, but my primary goal for this article is to showcase the tools that I used when I was writing it; they're very good tools, and you might find them useful.
-I'll start by teaching you how to play the game - don't worry, it isn't very complicated.
+Afterward, I developed a strange fixation on the game and wrote [a program](http://jrheard.com/quinto/) that lets you play Quinto against a computer opponent.
+I'm going to show you the game and talk about the tools I used to build it.

+I'll start by teaching you how to play the game - don't worry, there are just like three rules.
+If you'd like to skip ahead, [here's the game](http://jrheard.com/quinto/) and [here's the box](quinto.jpg).

 How It's Played
 ==============

 Quinto is basically like Scrabble, except with numbers instead of letters.
 In Scrabble, your goal is to place several tiles in a row or column, and have them spell a word; you get extra points if your freshly placed tiles contact several pre-existing words.
-Quinto's the same thing, except that instead of trying to make words, you're trying to make a run of tiles whose sum is a multiple of five.
+Quinto's the same thing, except that instead of trying to make words, you're trying to make a run of tiles **whose sum is a multiple of five**.
 For example, this move would earn you 20 points:

 7 8 5